SovereignCloudStack/events/OpenInfraSummit2022/ObservabilityInOpenStack.md

-# Observability in OpenStack: - Learnings and Values from the SIG Monitoring at SCS
+# Observability in OpenStack: - Learnings and building blocks from the SIG Monitoring at SCS

+Track: Public

+Authors: Mathias Fechner, Felix Kronlage-Dammers

+Technical Level: Intermediate

 ## Abstract (1000 chars)